The Grip of the Yukon

 The Grip of the Yukon is a 1928 American silent Western film directed by Ernst Laemmle, the nephew of Universal Pictures founder Carl Laemmle.
-The film starred Francis X. Bushman and Neil Hamilton, and is based on a story by William MacLeod Raine, "The Yukon Trail, A Tale of the North".
+The film starred Francis X. Bushman and Neil Hamilton, and is based on a novel by William MacLeod Raine, "The Yukon Trail, A Tale of the North".

 Plot

 An old-time Alaskan miner dies and leaves his fortune and holdings to his daughter in the states.
 She comes north and is befriended by two old friends of her father.
 And she needs all the befriending they can provide as a true-blue villain has designs on her holdings and attributes.